29 Nov Diploma Programs In Nursing

 The vast majority of nursing students today are enrolled in degree programs.
-So it is important to be aware of the fact that currently there is a bias against diploma programs – they are rare nowadays, not nearly as popular as they used to be and not as valuable as an Associate’s Degree in the eyes of an employer.
+It is important to be aware of the fact that currently there is a bias against diploma programs; they are rare nowadays and not nearly as popular as they used to be nor as valuable as an Associate’s Degree in the eyes of an employer.
 This can consequently limit your job opportunities.
 With this in mind, the program is still a comprehensive, high-quality option that offers in-depth training and vast experience in direct patient care.
 Some of the most seasoned, dedicated and resourceful nurses you will meet most likely have a diploma and not a degree, because they began their career when these programs were extremely prevalent.

 What do you need for the program?

 Most diploma programs require you to have a few course prerequisites before you can apply, including a psychology and sociology course.
 However, most of the requirements are limited to college-level education: biology, chemistry, math, physiology and anatomy.
-You will be checked for your criminal background, asked to take a TB test to make sure it is negative and you also may be asked to submit proof of immunizations.
-In addition, you must have high school education or proof that you have studied at least up until the tenth grade.
-Make sure you also have your transcripts with you when you enroll, as you will be asked for your GPA.
-The score must be 2.0 or above and your grades should not go below C when it comes to Math and Science.
+You will be checked for a criminal background, asked to take a TB test to make sure it is negative and you may need to submit proof of immunizations.
+In addition, you must have a high school education or proof that you studied at least up until the tenth grade.
+Make sure you have your transcripts with you when you enroll, as you will be asked for your GPA.
+The score must be 2.0 or above and your grades should not go below C when it comes to math and science.

 What will you learn?

 Once you have been admitted, what exactly will your studies entail?
 The earliest diploma programs were taught by physicians and involved very little theory.
 The main focus was on hands-on experience and clinical work within the ascribed hospitals.
-During their training, students would work up to 18 hours per day along with the healthcare staff.
+During training, students would work up to 18 hours per day alongside the healthcare staff.
 Decades later, not much has changed – the emphasis is still on clinical practice.
-However, if you enroll in a diploma program you will also learn in the classroom (or online) all about nursing theory, biology, community health and the social aspects of patient care.
+However, if you enroll in a diploma program, you will also learn in the classroom (or online) about nursing theory, biology, community health and the social aspects of patient care.

 Essentially, the curriculum does not differ much from that of an Associate’s Degree program.
-The priceless advantage with a diploma program is that, in addition to your studies, you will be working within the attached hospital.
-And most graduates continue their practice with these hospitals after they finish training, which means that you can land a job immediately after completing your studies.
+The priceless advantage of a diploma program is that in addition to your studies, you will be working within the attached hospital.
+Most graduates continue their practice with these hospitals after training, which means that you can land a job immediately after completing your studies.
 Furthermore, you already know your work environment, the requirements, as well as the other staff members.

 - Elements of Patient Care